This post may contain affiliate links. Please read our disclosure policy.

 How to Avoid Too Wet/Too Dry Paleo Cinnamon Rolls

-Texture is key when it comes to paleo cinnamon rolls, and things can easily go in the wrong direction if measurements are slightly off.
+Texture is key when it comes to this recipe, and things can easily go in the wrong direction if measurements are slightly off.
 Measuring flours incorrectly is the most common mistakes people make in baking (I’ve been there!).
 So, to avoid dry cinnamon rolls or a dough that’s too wet, make sure to do the following:

 - Make sure to use blanched almond flour, not almond meal.